Abdellatif Kechiche: Career

 In 2025, the third and final film of the trilogy, Mektoub, My Love: Canto Due, which had wrapped filming simultaneously with Intermezzo but remained on post-production for six years following Kechiche's production company's legal troubles, had its world premiere in the main competition of the 78th Locarno Film Festival.
 It was well-received by the French press.
 Even though Kechiche was absent from the film's premiere due to a recent stroke, the main cast and line producer Riccardo Marchegiani attended the press Q&A session.
 When asked about the Intermezzo (2019) off-set allegations, Bau declined any comment on it, while other cast members defended the filmmaker and the film.

 Personal life

-Since 1992, Kechiche lives with Ghalya Lacroix, with whom he would collaborate on writing and editing in most of his future projects.
+Since 1992, Kechiche has lived with Ghalya Lacroix.

 Allegation of sexual assault

 In October 2018, Kechiche was accused of sexual assault by an actress, whose name was withheld from official reports.
 French prosecutors later dropped the probe, citing insufficient evidence.